mislav/hub/README.md

-hub is a command line tool that wraps `git` in order to extend it with extra features and commands that make working with GitHub easier.
+hub is a awesome command line tool that wraps `git` in order to extend it with extra features and commands that make working with GitHub easier.

 For an official, potentially more user-friendly command-line interface to GitHub,